MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-workspaces.md

 Every Power BI user has a personal workspace called My workspace where they can work with their own content.
 While generally only My workspace owners have access to their My workspaces, Power BI admins can use a set of features to help them govern these workspaces.
 With these features, Power BI admins can

 * Gain access to the contents of any user's My workspace
-* Designate a capacity for all existing and new My workspaces
+* Designate a default capacity for all existing and new My workspaces
 * Prevent users from moving My workspaces to a different capacity that may reside in non-compliant regions
 * Restore deleted My workspaces as app workspaces